-Example 1: A residential development of 70 units (all 3 bedroom) is proposed in North Kilmarnock on an allocated LDP2 housing site.
+Example 1: A residential development of 70 units (all 3 bedroom) is proposed in North Kilmarnock.
 However, 25% of the total number of units will be affordable in nature and therefore developer contributions will not be collected for 18 of the 70 units.
-The required contributions, for 52 units are in relation to the need for capacity improvements to the primary school (non-denominational) within the relevant school catchment area and for the local General Medical Service to be reconfigured to accommodate new patients from the new development.
+The required contributions, for 52 units are in relation to the need for a new primary school (non-denominational) and for the local General Medical Service to be reconfigured to accommodate new patients from the new development.
+This is the only proposed development we are aware of in the relevant school catchments for LDP2.